-The Israel Antiquities Authority (IAA) is very proud to present the Leon Levy Dead Sea Scrolls Digital Library, a free online digitized virtual library of the Dead Sea Scrolls.
-Hundreds of manuscripts made up of thousands of fragments – discovered from 1947 and until the early 1960’s in the Judean Desert along the western shore of the Dead Sea – are now available to the public online.
+The Israel Antiquities Authority (IAA) has developed the Leon Levy Dead Sea Scrolls Digital Library, a free online digitized virtual library of the Dead Sea Scrolls.
 The high resolution images are extremely detailed and can be accessed through various search options on the site.
+The Leon Levy Library and the Orion Bibliography databases are linked with one another, so that users of each site have one-click access to the resources of the other.

 Searchable digital photographs of the Great Isaiah Scroll, the Community Rule, the War Scroll, the Pesher on Habakkuk, and the Temple Scroll .